MJU-PSI/yti-terminology-api/README.md

 Run with: `./gradlew bootRun`

-Termed search should respond at port `8001`.
+Terminology API should respond at port `8001`.

 ### Using profile-specific properties